 Room air is drawn in through the front opening at a minimum velocity of 0.38 m/s.
 The front opening also allows the operator’s arms to reach the work surface inside the cabinet while he or she observes the work surface through a glass window.
 The window can also be fully raised to provide access to the work surface for cleaning or other purposes.

-The directional flow of air whisks aerosol particles that may be generated on the work surface away from the laboratory worker and is then discharged from the BSC through a HEPA filter.
+The directional flow of air whisks aerosol particles that may be generated on the work surface away from the laboratory worker and are then discharged from the BSC through a HEPA filter.

 HEPA filter traps 99.9% of particles of ≥ 0.3 µm in diameter.
 This enables the HEPA filter to effectively trap all known infectious agents and ensure that only microbe-free exhaust air is discharged from the cabinet and/or recirculated in the work surface.